 Iodine supplements for thyroid health and iodine deficiencies

 When it comes to iodine supplements for iodine deficiencies, low levels of iodine and to support a healthy thyroid function, we found detoxadine as an excellent fit.
 This is mainly due to its purity, effectiveness, safety and ease of use.
 The purity of the detoxadine formula is especially important when you plan to take a supplement on an ongoing basis to promote better health, so you get the wanted nutrients without additional toxins, fillers or additives.

-If you suspect that you have low levels of iodine, thyroid issues such as goitre (enlarged thyroid), hypothyroidism (overactive thyroid) or others, we highly recommend that you should get tested by your doctor to confirm the cause as well as the treatment options.
+If you suspect that you have low levels of iodine, thyroid issues such as goitre (enlarged thyroid), hypothyroidism (under active thyroid) or others, we highly recommend that you should get tested by your doctor to confirm the cause as well as the treatment options.

 If you are looking for additional natural support for a thyroid health, you may want to look into Dr. group thyroid health kit which includes detoxadine as well as other nutrients for thyroid health.

 The body does not make iodine, so getting enough iodine from the diet is critical in order to avoid iodine deficiency.
 Getting sufficient levels of iodine from the western diet however, is challenging, as many of the available food sources of iodine do not always have consistent levels of iodine you can depend on.
 In addition, many food sources that are high in iodine such as kelp and other seaweed often contain toxins or got exposed to radiation.
 For these reasons, iodine supplements are commonly used to support healthy iodine levels.